 - Behavioral support for children at school

-The program seeks to offer a wide range of services to several specific underserved groups within our area.
+The program offers services to several specific underserved groups in the St. Louis region.

-- Children, ages 3–18 years old, whose behaviors or mental health concerns put them at risk of being removed from their current placement or educational setting in St. Louis, Missouri or St. Louis County.
+- Children, ages 3–18 years old, whose behaviors or mental health concerns put them at risk of being removed from their current placement or educational setting.

-- Foster parents, adoptive parents and caregivers of St. Louis City who are interested in parent education and support to stabilize a child at risk for placement change.
+- Foster parents, adoptive parents and caregivers in the City of St. Louis who are interested in parent education and support to stabilize a child at risk for placement change.

-- Children and families within St. Louis City and County who need assistance to successfully complete the process of adoption or family reunification.
+- Children and families within the City of St. Louis or St. Louis County who need assistance to successfully complete the process of adoption or family reunification.